NoelM/hambooklet/README.md

 # HamBooklet

-The booklet consists in a summary of all the needed data when you are operating.
-The booklet covers all the IARU regions :globe_with_meridians:
+The booklet consists in a summary of all the needed data when you are operating, and a bit more!
+By design it covers all the IARU regions :globe_with_meridians:

-Please find here the latest release: **[2024 Edition](https://github.com/NoelM/hambooklet/releases/tag/2024)**
+🔖 Please find here the latest release: **[2024.1 Edition](https://github.com/NoelM/hambooklet/releases/tag/2024.1)**

 ![Amateur Radio Booklet Cover](assets/cover24.png)